 This pretty much covers all the technical aspects of playing blues guitar such as vibrato, bending, speed, articulation and other technical areas.
 Now that we’ve gotten this out of the picture we can move on.
 You MUST have ability.
-I don’t care how much heart and soul you have, if you don’t have any ability it won’t matter.
-Without it, you simply won’t be able to play what you want to communicate with your heart and soul.
+I don’t care how much heart and soul you have, if you don’t have any technical ability it won’t matter.
+Without technique, you simply won’t be able to play what you want to communicate with your heart and soul.

 So how do you get the ability?

 It’s simple.
 Practice, practice, practice, and more practice.
 Once you have the ability, then you can move on to the other 2 areas which are just as important.

 To me this can be very hard.
 What I mean by emotional connection is connecting your heart and soul with your hands.
 Even if you have ability, it doesn’t mean that you will be able to communicate to the audience the heart and soul of what is inside you.